 The tall building in the middle of the photo above is where I work – you can see a time-lapse video of the view here.

 Within the village proper the housing was fairly ramshackle and basic but there was a certain order to all the chaos…

 A dragon boat lies in wait of races yet to be won.
-In addition to dragons there were rather a lot of rather angry dogs in the area who enjoyed barking at parsers by (putting me off venturing too deep into the labyrinth).
+In addition to dragons, there were rather a lot of rather angry dogs in the area who enjoyed barking at passers-by (putting me off venturing too deep into the labyrinth).